dmcallas/gradebook/README.md

 initialize the database you are using.
 Navigate to the directory with the `manage.py` file and run the command `python manage.py syncdb` after

+If you are using the example database, you will want to change `settings.py` database setting from `'NAME': '../../../grades/gradebook.db'` to `'NAME': 'gradebook.db.example'`

 Running
 =======